Factorization Regret mediates compositional generalization in latent space: Discussion

 \section{Discussion}

 In this work, we attempted to formalize the ability to generalize from past experience as an instance of variational inference with latent variables that interact in a parametric embedding space.
-We introduced the concept of Semantic Interaction Information to quantify the reward-relevant information that emerges from these latent variable interactions.
+We introduced the concept of Factorization Regret to quantify the reward-relevant information that emerges from these latent variable interactions.
 To operationalize interactions, we developed the Cognitive Gridworld, a modular environment designed to differentiate meaningful and trivial intelligence.
-Crucially, Semantic Interaction Information not only explained task performance on average, but also predicted a failure mode reminiscent of \textit{hallucinations}.
+Crucially, Factorization Regret not only explained task performance on average, but also predicted a failure mode reminiscent of \textit{hallucinations}.
 These findings support the treatment of Naive Bayes as a theoretical lower bound on meaningful intelligence in stationary POMDPs.
 While the exponential growth of potential interactions renders exhaustive learning computationally intractable, goals create the necessary pressure to discover specific relationships.